sumingyd/OpenCore-Legacy-Patcher/docs/ACCEL.md

 * [Apple Apps for Non-Metal Macs](https://archive.org/details/apple-apps-for-non-metal-macs)

-Note: This archive assumes that you own these copies of these apps through the Mac App Store, Dortania does not condone piracy
+Note: This archive assumes that you own these copies of these apps through the Mac App Store, sumingyd does not condone piracy

 ## Unable to run Zoom